DiegoRockenbach/DiegoRockenbach/README.md

 # <i> Hello World! </i> <img src="assets/earth.gif" width="35px" height="35px"/>

-My name is **Diego Rockenbach**, I am 20 years old and I fell in love with programming during High School.
+My name is **Diego Rockenbach**, I was born in 2004 and I fell in love with programming during High School.
 Since then I have been programming, whether for work, study, leisure or personal projects.

 Pronouns: he/him. <br><br>